- Why is Everyone Talking About Ripple?

 How much does it cost to trade Ripple CFDs with Plus500?

 One of the best features of Plus500 is that it doesn't charge any commission on trades.
 Instead, you are only charged on the spread.
 A low spread can help you make the most of your Ripple CFD trades (but spreads are variable).
 You should be aware that there are premiums for holding a position overnight and you risk being charged an inactivity fee if you don’t use your account for 3 months.

 A good regulated broker will provide more than just a competitive fee structure.
 Plus500 offers its users a variety of tools that can help you manage your risk.
-You can easily control your leverage by trading with high, low or no leverage.
-There’s also the option to set a guaranteed ‘close at loss’ or ‘close at profit’ limit.
+For example, there’s the option to set a guaranteed ‘close at loss’ or ‘close at profit’ limit.
 These tools give you a great deal of control over your CFD and help to ease some of the micromanagement.

 Plus500 also offer a particularly useful tool that many brokers don’t.
 Their users have access to a tool called a trailing stop.
 This allows you to set your stop position to rise with the market.
 If the value of Ripple increases then your stop position will rise with it.
 This allows you to benefit from an uptick in the market without manually monitoring and updating your stop position.
 It’s is an invaluable feature for busy traders who don’t have time to watch every instrument.

 Plus500 is also very accessible.
 It is localized in 50 countries and is available in 31 different languages, so traders worldwide can feel comfortable using the platform.
 It also comes with a simple to use easy to understand interface.
 Another beneficial feature is the excellent mobile app.
 This app contains the same features as the desktop application.
 This allows users to continue trading even if they have no access to their computer or laptop.